 You can store these cookies in an airtight container for a few days or stash them in the freezer.
 Then defrost them as needed or you can even just eat them frozen (they have a satisfying, crunchy texture when eaten straight out of the freezer).

-- For another yummy plant based paleo cookie recipe, try these vegan brownie cookies.
+- For another yummy plant based paleo cookie recipe, try these gluten free brownie cookies.
 They’re quick and easy to make and taste like a cross between brownies and cookies.

-- These vegan gluten free peanut butter cookies have satisfying, chewy centres and crispy edges.
+- These peanut butter cookies have satisfying, chewy centres and crispy edges.
 They’re flourless and refined sugar free.

 Vegan Tahini Chocolate Chip Cookies